claracruet/PCIL_selection_pipeline/load_pcil_data_ReadMe.md

 These blocks were reconstructed from DArTseq genotypes using the PCIL breeding design and parental genotype information.

 The introgression data are used to determine whether a PCIL line contains a donor segment that fully spans a gene, variant, or genomic region of interest.
-Introgression size and donor fraction are also used during PCIL (+) selection.
+Introgression size and donor fraction can additionally be used when ranking and selecting preferred PCIL (+) lines.

 **Used by:**